igncp/blueprints/templates/project.md

     - Include questions (empty list is a bad sign)
     - Import doubts from [the generic list](./doubts.md) if necessary
 - Setup: scripts, Dockerfiles, etc.
+    - Add a README.md if necessary
+    - Add custom installers (manual and automatic) with instructions
+    - If any file needs to be added manually, also add instructions and links
 - Memorization: tests, questions
 - Examples: Can be comments about existing examples or new examples (they need to be run and verified)
     - Use the Tests document when possible which are a better type of example